NerdySoftPaw/VRRAPI-HACS/custom_components/vrr/README.md

 4. Copy the API key
 5. Enter it in the integration's Config Flow

-The API key is only required for Trafiklab sensors.
+The API key is only required for Trafiklab and NTA sensors.
 No API key is required for VRR, KVV and HVV.

 ## Supported Transport Types
 - bus